 Before you start creating GUI applications with PySide2, you need to have a working installation of PySide2 on your system.
-In this short tutorial, you'll find the steps that will guide you through installing PySide2 on Ubuntu Linux.
+In this step-by-step tutorial, you'll learn how to install PySide2 on Ubuntu Linux, including setting up virtual environments and verifying the installation.

 This guide is also available for macOS and Windows.